 Medical researchers found 1 in 3 adults are taking medications that increase the risk of depression.
 More than 200 common drugs have potential side effects of depression.

-The list of over the counter and prescription medications includes Prilosec and other Proton Pump Inhibitors (PPI) used to decrease stomach acid, Zantac to decrease stomach acid, beta blockers for blood pressure and irregular heart beats, and Xanax taken for anxiety.
+The list of over-the-counter and prescription medications includes Prilosec and other Proton Pump Inhibitors (PPI) used to decrease stomach acid, Zantac to decrease stomach acid, beta-blockers for blood pressure and irregular heartbeats, and Xanax taken for anxiety.

 If you don’t have a history of being depressed, then started having problems with depression after starting a prescription or non-prescription medication, let your health care practitioner know.

 These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 The information in the Feel Better blog is for informational purposes only.
 Always consult with your healthcare provider before making any changes to your health program.